Space-Time FEM for the Vectorial Wave Equation under Consideration of Ohm's Law

 \subsection{The variational formulation}

 To derive a suitable variational formulation for \eqref{eqn:H2_curl-dgl_drhs} we multiply the partial differential equation with a test function.
-By using partial integration both in time and space we end up with the following variational formulation:\\ Find $ \vec A\in H^{\cu;1}_{0;}(Q) $ with $\vec A(0,.)=\phi$, such that
+By using partial integration both in time and space we end up with the following variational formulation:\\ Find $ \vec A\in H^{\cu;1}_{0;}(Q) $ with $\vec A(0,.)=\vec \phi$, such that

-for all $\vec v\in H^{\cu;1}_{0;.,0}(Q) $.\\ Note, that the initial condition $\partial_t \vec A(0)=\vec \psi$ is incorporated into the variational formulation in a weak sense while the other conditions $\vec A(0)=\phi$ and $\gamma_t A=0$ are in the ansatz spaces and therefore are satisfied in a strong sense.
-In \eqref{vf:H1VarForm} we also see the main problem of the equation, the different signs in front of the first term and the spatial differential operator.
-Hence, this is not equivalent to any norm.
+for all $\vec v\in H^{\cu;1}_{0;.,0}(Q) $.\\ Note, that the initial condition $\partial_t \vec A(0)=\vec \psi$ is incorporated into the variational formulation in a weak sense while the other conditions $\vec A(0)=\vec \phi$ and $\gamma_t \vec A=0$ are in the ansatz spaces and therefore are satisfied in a strong sense.
+In \eqref{vf:H1VarForm} we see the main problem of the equation, the different signs in front of the first term and the spatial differential operator.
+Hence, the bilinear form \eqref{def:BilinearForm} defined by the left-hand side of the variational formulation \eqref{vf:H1VarForm} is not equivalent to any inner product.
 However, if $\sigma$ is large it acts as a stabilization to the equation.
-This we will see also in the numerical analysis.
+We see this phenomenon in the numerical analysis as well.

 In this paper, we will take a look at the bilinear form